-These tips can help you save on your cooling bills in the heat of summer
+These tips can help you save on your home cooling bills during the heat of summer

-With just a little bit of work and these tips from NCCC, you can save serious cash this summer on your cooling bill.
+Summer is here and the mercury is rising!
+With just a little bit of work and these tips from NCCC, you can save some serious cash this summer on your home cooling bills.

 - Set your thermostat just a little bit higher.

 - For your whole-house fan, use the 'auto' setting instead of 'on' for power savings of up to $15 per month.